RDBMS

 Credential Manager*

-• Select the Data Quality Add-On license to identify, report, and resolve the data quality issues for a connector whose data supports data quality using DQ Rules/functions, Anomaly detection, Reports, and more.
+• Select the checkbox for Data Quality Add-On to identify data quality issues using data quality rules and anomaly detection.

 Connector Name*